ulysses4ever/Monads.jl/doc/index.rst

 .. function:: join(m)

-    Join should flatten one level of monadic structure, ending in at least one monadic wrapper, equivalent to ``bind(identity, m)``
+    Join should flatten one level of monadic structure, ending in at least one monadic wrapper, equivalent to ``mbind(identity, m)``

 .. function:: mreturn(M, val)